wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

   -  Install Pandoc and convert sample Markdown File with a bibliography to Word RTF and to HTML
   -  Write blog post with bibliographical reference on what DH is

-## Week 3: Form and content: Publishing Class Single-Source Discussion of “What is DH"?
+## Week 3: Form and content: Publishing Single-Source Discussion of “What is DH"?

 ### Readings (Jan.
 26):